 After tackling the fleas from outside your house, it is now time to kill or prevent any fleas that would like to make your dog their host.

-Despite that you might consider cats and dogs as almost equals, it is critical to note that some dog flea treatment chemical can harm your cat.
-Therefore, consult with your vet, read label instructions and adhere to them!
+Despite that you might consider cats and dogs as almost equals, it is critical to note that some dog flea treatment chemicals can harm your cat.
+Therefore, please consult with your vet, read label instructions, and adhere to them!

 My Recommended flea prevention products?